hotosm/fmtm/docs/dev/Frontend.md

 ### 2C.
 Run the project

-Run the frontend with hot-reloading: `npm run start:live`
+Run the frontend with hot-reloading: `npm run dev`

 The frontend should now be accessible at: `http://127.0.0.1:<PORT_NUMBER>`